harrisongoeldner/primex/README.md

 ## Usage
 File can be run from terminal typing `python` or `python3` depending on your system configuration

-## Developer Note `DEC 10, 2020`
-> repository was destroyed due to hidden credentials and has been restored from backup

 ## Installation
 ### Downloading the Repository
 Download the project files using: